Server Provisioning

 To permanently remove a server and all the projects deployed on it, follow the steps below:

-- Go to your dashboard and select “servers” from the sidebar menu.
+After all associated resources are removed, go to your dashboard and select “servers” from the sidebar menu.

-- Click on the server you want to delete.
+Click on the server you want to delete.

-- On the top right corner of your screen, click on the three dots.
+On the top right corner of your screen, click on the three dots.
 This reveals the delete option.

 - Select Delete Server.
 A modal appears, prompting you to enter the name of the server to confirm deletion.